markmarkoh/markmarkoh.github.com/source/_posts/2012-06-21-d3-dot-js-animated-map-visualization.markdown

 Part of that display is an SVG map of the world using [D3.js][0] (&hearts; d3.geo), and all day long we're watching it connect the people that ask questions on our client's sites to the people that answer them.

-The map I made takes a series of data, including the time and geolocations of the questioners and answerers.
+The visualization we made takes a series of data, including the time and geolocations of the questioners and answerers.
 I animate an arc connecting to connect the two points.

 <iframe src="http://player.vimeo.com/video/44433253" width="500" height="231" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>